 - These changes are only applicable to residential property investors and purchased under an individual or self-managed superannuation fund.

 Investors who purchase new plant and equipment will continue to be able to claim a deduction over the effective life of the asset.
 Along with this, any ‘substantial renovations’ to the building will be treated as new premises and will be able to claim both aspects of depreciation.

-This ruling does not affect Division 43 – Capital works or any properties that are non-residential.
+This ruling does not affect Division 43 – Capital Works or any non-residential properties.